 Several benchmark refinance rates dropped today.

-Nationwide averages for 30-year fixed and 15-year fixed refinances both decreased.
-Meanwhile, the average rate on 10-year fixed refis climbed higher.
+Average rates nationwide for 30-year fixed and 15-year fixed refinances both slid down.
+Meanwhile, the average rate on 10-year fixed refis also declined.

 30-year fixed refinance

 The average 30-year fixed-refinance rate is 4.54 percent, down 10 basis points over the last week.
 A month ago, the average rate on a 30-year fixed refinance was higher, at 4.63 percent.